Spelltastic/SpellScraper/README.md

 ```
 python scrapping/scrap-spells.py
 ```

+4. This command will generate a file __spells.yaml__ with all spells and their attributes.
+The file should be found in the `outputs` directory.
-A progress bar should be displayed in your terminal indicating the time left and the number of spells scraped.
-__The script should takes about 20 minutes to scrap all spells__
+_A progress bar should be displayed in your terminal while scrapping, showing the time left and the number of spells scraped.
+The script should takes about 20 minutes to scrap all spells._

-4. This command will generate a file __spells.yaml__ with all spells and their attributes

 ### Database
 5. You can build a __.db__ sqlite3 databse file by running the __spell_db.py__ file: